Close Menu

 Click here to find out more about our judging panel.

-The Panmure House Prize submissions are assessed by the esteemed Panmure House Prize Judging Panel and submissions are scored according to the following criteria:
+Submissions for the Panmure House Prize are assessed by the esteemed Panmure House Prize Judging Panel.
+Applications are scored against the following criteria:

 CONTACT US

-If you have any further questions about any matters related to the Prize awards cycle, please contact Panmure House by completing the CONTACT US FORM.
+If you have any further questions about any matters related to the Prize awards cycle, please contact Panmure House by emailing panmurehouse@hw.ac.uk.

 Panmure House Logo